Exclusionary Acts: The Un-Making of Black German Agency in Transnational Black (German) Studies 1/3

 Following up on your initial remarks and relating them with the hyper-fragility of the field in question, I see two major problems that prevent transnational Black German / Black European / Black Diaspora approaches from being developed and, far more important, from being negotiated appropriately.
 In the German academia, the institutional non-existence of Black and Minority Studies correlates with a blatant absence of Black professors and professors of Colour, which has led to a severe discursive whitewashing and academic ‘mainstreaming’ of Postcolonial, Gender and Queer Studies.
 Moreover, despite the already mentioned fact that the entire field of what could be called ‘Black German Studies’ was opened up and significantly shaped by Black German activist-scholars, notably by feminist/queer women, their theoretical approaches have increasingly been marginalised within the last ten years.
 The obvious tendency to exclude Black German professionals from teaching and research in the academy as well as to overwrite or simply ignore a corresponding theory and knowledge production is especially disconcerting if one recalls the many scholars who, in the mid-1990s, were more or less forced to leave Germany because it was nearly impossible to work on Black research topics in the humanities.
 In the German context, this Black brain-drain has contributed to a considerable strengthening of white academic power-structures and a re-occupation of the field by white German scholars.
 In an international, primarily US context it has, on the other hand, inaugurated discursive formations that are relatively self-contained and are negotiated in rather small scholarly circles.

 The conversation at hand was edited by Nicola Lauré al-Samarai.
-It is partly based on an interview with Theodor Wonja Michael and Nicola Lauré al-Samarai, conducted by Susann Lewerenz in December 2013, entitled ‘Contested Terrains, Contentious Access: Black German History, Memory, and Historiographical Writing’, and the paper by Peggy Piesche, ‘Black Collective Narratives Changing the Epistemic Map: Theorizing Political Activism’, seminar at the 40th GSA Conference, panel Political Activism in the Black European Diaspora: From Theory to Praxis, September 29 – October 2, 2016, San Diego.
-A shortened version of the paper is available online at http://www.academia.edu/23234061/Towards_a_Future_African_Diasporic_Theory_Black_Collective_Narratives_Changing_the_Epistemic_Map (last access: October 20, 2016).
+It is partly based on an interview with Theodor Wonja Michael and Nicola Lauré al-Samarai, conducted by Susann Lewerenz in November 2014, entitled ‘Contested Terrains, Contentious Access: Black German History, Memory, and Historiographical Writing’, and the paper by Peggy Piesche, ‘Black Collective Narratives Changing the Epistemic Map: Theorizing Political Activism’, seminar at the 40th GSA Conference, panel Political Activism in the Black European Diaspora: From Theory to Praxis, September 29 – October 2, 2016, San Diego.
+The interview with Michael and Lauré al-Samarai is published under the above title in The BDG Network, ed., The Black Diaspora and Germany, edition assemblage, Münster, 2018, pp 50–66.
+A shortened version of Piesches paper is available online at http://www.academia.edu/23234061/Towards_a_Future_African_Diasporic_Theory_Black_Collective_Narratives_Changing_the_Epistemic_Map (last access: October 20, 2016).

 We are most grateful to Thenjiwe Niki Nkosi for the generous permission to publish her artwork and for sharing her thoughts.
 For more information about the artist see http://thenjiwenkosi.com.